alvinnguyen116/Virtual-Scroll-Component/README.md

 ### rows
 Use **rows** to pass an array of component instances to be placed in a virtualized scroll container.
-This can also be done with **props.children**, but do note that any arguments passed to **props.children** will take precedence over **rows**.
+This can also be done with **props.children**, but do note that any arguments passed to **props.children** takes precedence over **rows**.

 ```js